 Investing in solar power for your Nevada tiny home is also a great idea.
-Ask us about the solar-equipped homes we’ve built in the past.
 We recommend a ground mounted array for a semi-permanent tiny home setup.
 Additionally, housing the heavy batteries in a separate outbuilding will allow you to make the most of your tiny home’s precious square footage while living an off-grid, eco-friendly lifestyle if you choose.

-Another key design element for your Utah tiny home is a deck.
+Another key design element for your Nevada tiny home is a deck.
 We recommend a combination of sunning space as well as a covered area for hotter Nevada days.
 The covered portion of your deck can also be screened if you’d like.
 Your builder should be able to assist with your overall site plan, and may even be able to create a set of deck construction documents to be used for building your deck on-site.